jason89521/react-infinite-scroll/docs/api/InfiniteScroll.md

 Indicate at what percentage of the last item's visibility the `next` function should be called.
 0 means `next` will be called as soon as the last item shows up in the viewport.
 1 means that `next` will be called only when the last item is fully visible in the viewport.

 The range of `threshold` is 0 ~ 1, and the default value is `0`.

+### `root`

+This property will be used as the viewport for checking visibility of the last or the first item.
+Must be the ancestor of the item.
+Defaults to the browser viewport.

 ### `reverse`